 The Master's degree in Applied Computer Science allows three specializations.
 The specialization Autonomous Systems covers methods and technologies as they are used in autonomous vehicles and systems.
 The Data Science specialization focuses on the analysis of large amounts of data from industry, research and business and their utilization.
 The specialization IT-Security imparts skills to better protect systems, networks and involved components like software.

 If you cannot decide on one of the three specializations, you can choose an individual specialization according to your interests.
 If all elective modules are chosen from one specialization, the specialization will be shown in the final certificate.
 In the case of an individual specialisation, no specialisation is indicated in the final certificate.

 RESEARCH AND DEVELOPMENT

-On successful completion of the Master’s programme, it is possible to do a doctorate at the Fraunhofer KEIM Applied Research Center in cooperation with the University of Stuttgart.
+After completion of the master's program, there is the possibility of a cooperative doctorate at a partner university, or at the Fraunhofer Application Center KEIM in cooperation with the University of Stuttgart.